-- 1 Hence, the part of the output that is not consumed is saved, which determines investment.
-Investment increases the capital stock, and hence affects output (Real GDP).
-Hence, C and I are crucial for Economic Growth (Economy in the Long Run) - 2 The national income identity also shows that the aggregate supply equals to the aggregate demand.
+$$Y - C - G = Saving = I(r)$$ $(= \dot{K} + \delta K)$ $Y = F(K, TL)$ showing that the aggregate supply equals to the the aggregate demand.
 This equation indicates that fluctuations in the demand for C and I cause Y to fluctuate as well.
 These fluctuations are called Business (Economic) Cycles.
-Hence, both Cand I are crucial to explain the Economy in the Short Run - If Y fluctuates due to the shocks to the technological component of production function, then they are called Real Business Cycles - Notice that consumption depends on income as well: C(Y)
+Hence, both C and I are crucial to explain the Economy in the Short Run.
+(If Y fluctuates due to the shocks to the technological component of production function, then they are called Real Business Cycles.)
+Notice that consumption depends, among other things, on income: C(Y).
+Hence, any change in consumption not parallel to the change in aggregate income is capable of creating Business Cycles